zeebinz/kohana-generator/guide/generator/tasks.md

 	    Value definitions may be added as a comma-separated list in the
 	    format: "array.path.key|value".

+	  --import=SOURCE[,SOURCE[,...]]

+	    Values may be imported from existing sources as a comma-separated list in the format: "source|array.path.key", and may be overridden by any values set via the option.
+If only the source is specified, all of its its values will be imported.

 	Examples
 	========
 	minion generate:config --name=logger --module=logger \
 	    --values="logger.file.name|log, logger.file.ext|txt, logger.debug|1"

 	    file : MODPATH/logger/config/logger.php

+	minion generate:config --name=logger --import="app|logger.file, other" \
+	    --values="logger.debug|1, other.name|foo"

+	    file : APPPATH/logger/config/logger.php

 	...